chrisant996/clink/docs/clink.md

 they are not treated specially within double quotes.

 The [`color.histexpand`](#color_histexpand) setting controls highlighting when text under the cursor is subject to history expansion.
-When it's set, a preview of the expanded text is show below the input line using the [`color.comment_row`](#color_comment_row) setting.
+The [`history.show_preview`](#history_show_preview) setting shows a preview of the expanded result below the input line using the [`color.comment_row`](#color_comment_row) setting.

 <table class="linkmenu">